 - The Lothian Area has the highest Young Enterprise Scotland participation rate in the whole of Scotland

 - Around 20 schools, 35 teams and 400 students participate each year

 - The Lothian Area Team of Young Enterprise Scotland consists entirely of volunteers and receives no funding

-- The Achievers involved come from both state and private schools in the Lothian Area
+- The Students involved come from both state and private schools in the Lothian Area

 - 20 companies provide support in the form of Business Advisers